On Imbalanced Regression with Hoeffding Trees: Introduction

 At the same time, working with \emph{imbalanced data} is a constant nuisance for machine learning and data mining applications.
 Imbalanced data arise when the labels associated with the observations that are collected, are skewed favoring certain categories or certain ranges of values.
 Research on imbalanced data has focused primarily on classification problems; e.g., anomaly detection~\citep{Imbalanced::AnomalyDetection}, e-commerce~\citep{Imbalanced::Ecommerce}, infants' survival~\citep{Imbalanced::Gourdeau}, and many others.
 However, investigating imbalanced data makes a lot of sense in regression tasks as well.
 For example, one may want to predict the age of an individual by having access to their facial image~\citep{Imbalanced:DIR:AgeApplication}, or predict weather phenomena such as hail size or wind intensity~\citep{Imbalanced::McGovern:1}.

 Our work focuses at the intersection of the above two fields.
 We investigate popular methods that generate decision trees incrementally and have been developed with ideas for mining data streams and combine such mechanisms with recent advances developed for batch learning: \textit{(i)} regularization of decision trees using hierarchical shrinkage~\citep{DT:Regularization:HierarchicalShrinkage}, and \textit{(ii)} approximating skewed distributions using kernel density estimation (KDE)~\citep{Yang2021DelvingID}.
+In this work we are interested in imbalanced data; not in concept drift.
 Below we summarize our contributions.